In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation: Empirical Study

 \subsection{Step 3: Towards understanding the performance of different selection criteria}

-We are now ready to examine the performance of the different model selection criteria: In Fig. \ref{fig:overallperf} we present results of different criteria choosing between the 10 learner-method combinations.
+We are now ready to examine the performance of the different model selection criteria: In Fig. \ref{fig:overallperf} we present results of different criteria choosing between all 10 learner-method combinations.
 For legibility, we report performance in terms of $\Delta \text{PEHE}_{fact}$, the difference between the test-PEHE of any given selector and the factual choice (lower is better, negative means better than factual).

-\squish{\textbf{Q1: General performance trends.} We observe that most interesting performance differences and gains relative to factual performance are observed when i) there is confounding (setup C \& D), ii) the treatment effect is simple ($\rho$ small) and iii) LRs are misspecified for the POs but not CATE (setups B\& D).
-We observe that the plug-in criteria based on ES- and T-learner generally perform the worst.
-The plug-in surrogate based on the R-learner works well when CATE complexity is low, but not when it is high -- mimicking the pattern of the underlying estimator observed in the previous section.
-The pseudo-outcome criteria appear to perform best overall, with the R-learner performing very well when CATE complexity is low, and deteriorating when it increases.
+\squish{\textbf{Q1: General performance trends.} In Fig. \ref{fig:overallperf}, we observe that across all selectors, most performance differences and gains relative to factual performance are observed when i) treatment is randomized \textit{and} the treatment effect is complex ($\rho$ large in A\&B), ii) there is confounding \textit{and} the treatment effect is simple ($\rho$ small in C\&D) and iii) LRs are misspecified for the POs but not CATE (B\& D).
+We observe that the performance of the plug-in criteria often follows the performance of their underlying methods (i.e. comparing the trends in Figs. \ref{fig:learners} and \ref{fig:overallperf}).
+Further, the plug-in criteria based on ES- and T-learner generally perform the worst, especially when implemented using LRs.
+In setups C \& D, the plug-in surrogate based on the R-learner works well when CATE complexity is low, but not when it is high -- mimicking the pattern of the underlying estimator observed in the previous section.
+The pseudo-outcome criteria appear to perform best overall, with the R-pseudo-outcome often performing most similarly to the oracle selector.
 Note also that while the plug-in criteria based on indirect learners deteriorate substantially when misspecified (LR in Setups A \& C), the pseudo-outcome criteria still perform well even when implemented using a misspecified model (LR).}